crystal-lang/crystal-website/install/on_centos.md

 permalink: /install/on_centos/
 ---

-In RedHat derived distributions, you can use the official Crystal repository.
+In Red Hat derived distributions, you can use the official Crystal repository.
 [Snapcraft](#snapcraft) and [Linuxbrew](#linuxbrew) are also available.

 ## Setup repository